Choosing an Event Photographer - What Actually Matters

 Consistency in real conditions

 Events rarely happen in ideal conditions.
 Lighting changes, spaces get crowded, and timing shifts without warning.
+What matters is whether the images stay stable through all of that.

 During the event: